 Accessibility is essential to watch your favorite shows.
 We primarily watch through an Amazon Fire Stick, though not all the options may work with the Amazon platform.

 Consult our guide on the top Fire Stick alternatives if you don’t have the Amazon dongle.
+However, if you have a smart TV, you may not need a streaming device.

 Bottom Line

-Cutting the cord is one of the best ways to save money every month.
+Cord-cutting is one of the best ways to save money every month.
 With the average cable bill at roughly $200 per month, that’s instant savings you can use to do things like:

 - Pay off debt